Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- This season, Jamal Murray has made 7.3 shots per game, which accounts for 13.2% of his team's total makes.
+- This season, he's put up 14.7% of the Nuggets' attempted field goals, as he's averaging 16.0 per contest.

-- He's knocked down 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.
+- He's attempted 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.

-- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are sixth in the league, giving up 111.6 points per game.
+- The Suns allow 111.6 points per contest, sixth-ranked in the league.

-- Giving up 42.9 rebounds per game, the Suns are the 11th-ranked squad in the NBA.
+- The Suns allow 42.9 rebounds per game, ranking 11th in the NBA.

-- Looking at assists, the Suns are ranked third in the league, giving up 23.4 per contest.
+- Allowing 23.4 assists per game, the Suns are the third-ranked squad in the league.

-- The Suns give up 11.4 made 3-pointers per contest, third-ranked in the NBA.
+- The Suns allow 11.4 made 3-pointers per contest, third-ranked in the league.

 Jamal Murray vs. the Suns